Barristers in Chambers practise in criminal, regulatory, family, civil and coronial law. Our barristers advise and

 Our clerking team work with the barristers to provide fees estimates and budgets for each instruction.
 Whilst we charge competitive market rates commensurate with the service provided we are always willing to discuss the way our fees are structured in order to find a solution that works.

 Barristers in Chambers most often charge hourly rates for privately funded work in the areas of practice set out above.
-In such cases our barristers work under the standard default terms provided by the Bar Council, known as The Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012 (Updated for the GDPR in 2018) which may be found online at the link below and is enclosed if you have requested this information in hard copy:
+In such cases our barristers work under the standard default terms provided by the Bar Council, known as The Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012 (Updated for the GDPR in 2018).

 The hourly rate for a particular case or a specific piece of work will normally be agreed in advance and takes into account the market rate, the individual barrister’s skill and experience and the particular circumstances of the case or work, including its complexity.

 Fixed fees, conditional fee agreements and different contractual terms may also be considered in certain cases.